WouterVerschuren/S3Portfolio/README.md

 ### Objective: make sure the flow between backend and frontend works as intended.
 ### Test scenarios:

+verify that a crud operation can travel between the database backend and frontend.

+verify that the connection works between backend and frotend works as intended.

 ## 3 Agile method